wivy1/vj-curator/README.md

 4. Press any number key on the keyboard (0 through 9).
 5. The video clip will be automatically moved into a folder with a matching number.
 For example, hit "9" on the keyboard and it'll be moved into a folder named "9".
 Also the video clip will be removed automatically from the queue and the next video starts playing.

-## You Assign Meaning to the Curation Numbers
+## Interpretation of Numbers
-For example, maybe the curation numbers mean...
+The hotkey digits can mean whatever is useful for your curation process.
+For example...
 ```
 Press "1" for keepers
 Press "2" for maybes